ycgambo/laravel-vue-templates/README.md

 ## Why

-Though Laravel Blade and Vue are handy, we can not use them both(unless we use Vue as a library).
+Though Laravel Blade and Vue are handy, we can not use both of them(unless we use Vue as a library).

 This leaves us two options to develop a admin site: